Ian2327/group-cse20289-fa24-isetia/hw/hw10/README.md

 When running either the shell script or the client executable with wildcard * for the year, month, day, or hour, type as '*' to prevent it from doing a wildcard on the files in the directory

+When running client through bb.sh, it allows the user to input the date, time, and string filters upon execuing ./bb.sh and simply call 'list', 'more', 'count', ..., 'exit' without having to reenter the filters initially set upon calling the execution of bb.sh

+Rather than writing a separate bbf script, the client.c script has been altered to have nicely formatted outputs